 In February 2024, the Company granted a portion of its employees awards in the form of RSUs, PSUs and PSOs.
 The total number of units and options granted was 264,872.
 The aggregate fair value of the awards was \$99.9 million.
-The RSUs granted in 2024 vest at the end of a three-year service period, are subject to a one-year sale restriction and are also subject to the achievement of an absolute total shareholder return compounded annual growth rate, measured over a three-year period.
+The RSUs granted in 2024 vest at the end of a three-year service period.
+The PSUs granted in 2024 vest at the end of a three-year service period, are subject to a one-year sale restriction and are also subject to the achievement of an absolute total shareholder return compounded annual growth rate, measured over a three-year period.
 The PSOs granted in 2024 vest and become exercisable at the end of a three-year service period and are subject to a performance condition based on the combined level of achievement of a cumulative revenue performance goal and a cumulative adjusted EPS performance goal, measured over a three-year period.
 All of these awards are subject to forfeiture under specific criteria set in the award agreements.